Willyb15/Data-Science-Python/introduction/anaconda.md

 conda update --all
 ```

+If you get the error `-bash: conda: command not found`, try running `source ~/.bash_profile` before running the command above.

 If prompted, enter `yes` when prompted.
 If you aren't prompted, then
 all your packages are up to date and you are good to go!